junjiezhujason/aegis/README.md

     ${LOCALPATH}/local/geneid2sym_human.json
     ${LOCALPATH}/local/geneid2sym_mouse.json

-This will also generate the cached files
+and later, the program will also generate the cached files

     ${LOCALPATH}/local/godag_*.pkl

-and by default will be read for this version unless other versions are requested.
-Because the current software includes these light-weight pickle objects that is automatically pre-loaded from the cache.
-Once the cache is stored once, most features can be performed locally without internet connection for ontology or data download.
+By default, AEGIS  will continue this version if the same ${LOCALPATH} is specified.
+To update the version, simply create a new local path to repeat the analysis above.

 Finally, open your local browser with

     http://localhost:5000/